maxz2001/Python-Drawing-Canvas/README.md

 *****************************************************************************************************************************

-*If your system has problems opening the program, install Tkinter in terminal: pip install tk
+*If your system has problems opening the program,

+Install Tkinter in terminal:

+pip install tk

+Install Pillow:

-*Run this line in terminal to install Pillow: pip install pillow
+pip install pillow